 How do you measure Social Media Marketing Success?

 Sales.
 It’s that simple.
 Likes and follows don’t earn money, sales do, so unless the likes and follows lead to a phone call or visit to your website they are not helping.
-Social media posts also have a positive effect on your search rankings as they provide backlinks to your website.
+Social media posts do have a positive effect on your search rankings as they provide backlinks to your website.
 This benefit alone can be a good reason to keep your social media marketing channels up to date even if they don’t drive sales, however not if the process is taking too much time away from running your actual business.
 I discuss ways this can be automated later.

 Ask Yourself How You Interact with Social Media Marketing

 I personally have never used a service or bought a product that I saw directly marketed on social media.
 However, I have followed the referrals of friends and family who have mentioned a good experience on social media.
 In fact, I have used social media to actively ask for a referral when I don’t know who to use.
 I don’t blindly follow the likes and shares that I see from my social media friends unless there is some substantive benefit that is explained in the post.
-How do you personally allow yourself to receive social media marketing.
+How do you personally allow yourself to receive social media marketing?
 Do you like and follow McDonalds?
 What about Netflix?
 Regardless of how much you do or don’t like an individual company, you are unlikely to want your news feed flooded with marketing from these companies.
 What value do you think your customers would gain from seeing your posts in their news feed?

 Social Media Marketing Can Be Used Successfully For Word Of Mouth Referrals

-If you have a happy customer, ask if it’ OK to create a post about their experience and (if possible) tag them in or ask them to share it so it goes to their newsfeed and that of their friends.
-Try and include a photo if possible that encapsulates the product or service.
+If you have a happy customer, ask if it’s okay to create a post about their experience and (if possible) tag them or ask them to share it so it goes to their newsfeed and that of their friends.
+Try to include a photo if possible that encapsulates the product or service.
 This type of post is a public endorsement of your business by a happy customer.
 It’s a very powerful word of mouth referral, and the feedback from Dygiphy’s customers is that it’s the type of social media marketing post most likely to lead to a sale.
 This is an example of “added value” social media marketing – more on this later.

 Your Small Business Website Should Be Doing Most of the Social Media Marketing Work